 SMB’s can’t afford NOT to partner with IT service providers.

 Evidence shows that downtime can cost SMBs up to $100,000 per hour, and a recent report showed that 86% of SMBs surveyed had experienced a ransomware attack.
 IT service providers have the expertise to help shield you from these attacks and get you up and running again quickly in the event of a breach.

-Furthermore, with an IT service provider, you’re only one call away from comprehensive, bespoke IT support exactly when you need it, whether your computer froze or a server crashed.
+Furthermore, you’re only one call away from comprehensive, bespoke IT support exactly when you need it,.
+Whether your computer froze or a server crashed.

-Most importantly, service providers are uniquely placed to keep your business moving – and, they don’t have to cost the world, either.
+Most importantly, service providers are placed to keep your business moving – and they don’t have to cost the world.

 Tips for picking cost-effective IT services

-When you’re choosing IT services, it’s important that you balance the need for effective IT support with the realities of what you can afford to spend.
+When you’re choosing IT services, you must balance the need for effective IT support with the realities of what you can afford.
 Here are some tips for planning for IT services on a limited budget.